LeoBorai/wasmq/docs/src/quick_start.md

 # Quick Start

 Welcome to the "mate" quick start guide.
-"mate" is a Job Scheduler (also known as Job Queue) inspired on solutions like Sidekiq from Ruby and Celery from Python.
+"mate" is a Job Queue inspired on solutions like Sidekiq from Ruby and Celery from Python.

-Job Schedulers allows you to schedule a piece of logic to be executed asynchronously on a desired point on time.
+Job Queues are useful for scheduling a piece of logic to be executed asynchronously on a desired point on time.

 For instance you might want to send a reminder email to a user in eleven months to remind it to renew a subscription.

-You could also use the Job Scheduler (in the terms of Job Queue) to offload your server's background tasks.
+You could also use the Job Queue to offload your server's with background tasks.

-For instance, you could perform a AI model long process in the background.
+For instance, you could perform an AI model analysis process in the background instead of blocking your server's thread.

 ## Requirements